Now in our 11th year!

 Feedback is initiated and moderated by the facilitator and followed by fellow member playwrights and actors.
 We may have different levels of experience, but we all provide helpful insights based on the playwrights' own goals for the reading.
 Story, character and structure are all considered.
 It is ultimately the playwright who decides what is most useful for their own script development and purposes.

 Suzanne is a playwright, performer, producer and classical musician living in NYC.
 She discovered the joy of creating a character when she was urged by a director to write and perform her own material for a one-woman show.
-To her amazement, the audience laughed and then cried.

 Her plays have been performed at 13th Street Repertory Theater, the Broadway Bound Theatre Festival, the Quick Center for the Arts, the Chekhov International Play Festival, the Neighborhood Playhouse, Theatre 68, Manhattan Repertory Theatre, and the Sam French Short Play Festival.